Figure Skating Registration

 - Edges and Curves Class: The focus of this class will be edge quality and turns.
 Skaters also will focus on maintaining flow.

-- Synchronized Team Practice: Skaters who have made the 2017-2018 synchronized skating teams will practice during the time designated for their team.
+- Synchronized Team Practice: Skaters who have been named to the synchronized skating teams will practice during the time designated for their team.
 Practice is included in the synchronized team contract.

 Please note that Off-Ice classes are offered for skaters age 7 and older or who have passed the Pre-Preliminary Moves in the Field test.